jimnordb/NauticusClassic/README.md

 ### Q. Doesn't weekly maintenance ruin the schedules?
 It doesn't!
 We can only assume how Blizzard calculates transport schedules and their positions but it's probably based on the realm server's system clock, which is likely synchronised with a centralised ntp time server at each data centre.
 You can verify this by visiting another realm (at least, in the same geographical location - e.g. EU, US Eastern) to observe exactly the same schedules.
 This is another way to obtain accurate schedule data - from other realms.
 If there is one, an epoch is presently unknown - if any maths wiz can manage to reverse engineer it (simultaneous equations?), do let me know!

-### Q. Where did the GUI disappear to?
-The red window was removed in favour of map icons with tooltips.
-It became difficulty to maintain the rather clunky code necessary to provide this functionality and consumed more resources than desirable.
-Plus it didn't cater for other languages very well due to its fixed size.
-Native FuBar support was removed in favour of LibDataBroker (Broker/LDB) displays.
-Broker allows you to choose your method of displaying plugins.
-The lightweight bridge addon Broker2FuBar returns the old FuBar functionality, as well as allowing you to put it as a Mini-Map button (even if you don't use FuBar).

-### Q. Can you add the Deeprun Tram?
-Unfortunately no, since it's treated as an instance and we can't properly track player coords within instances.

 ---
 Nauticus Classic is a rewrite of Nauticus by Drooliog which was a complete rewrite of ZeppelinMaster which was originally conceived by Sammysnake.
 He runs a DKP hosting service @ dkphosting.net.